- You are viewing a Navigating Care library resource.

 HOW should this medicine be used?

-Atezolizumab injection comes as liquid to be injected into a vein over 30 to 60 minutes by a doctor or nurse in a hospital or medical facility.
-When atezolizumab injection is used to treat urothelial cancer, NSCLC, SCLC, or hepatocellular carcinoma, it is usually injected once every 2, 3, or 4 weeks depending on your dosage for as long as your doctor recommends that you receive treatment.
-When atezolizumab injection is used to treat breast cancer it is usually injected on days 1 and 15 as part of a 28-day cycle.
-When atezolizumab injection is used to treat melanoma, it is usually injected every 2 weeks.
-The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.
+Atezolizumab injection comes as a solution (liquid) to be injected into a vein over 30 to 60 minutes by a doctor or nurse in a hospital or medical facility.
+It is usually injected once every 2, 3, or 4 weeks depending on your dose.
+The length of your treatment will be decided by your doctor and depends on the type of cancer being treated, how well your body responds to the medication, and the side effects that you experience.

 Your doctor may need to slow down your infusion, delay or stop your treatment, or treat you with other medications if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with atezolizumab injection.